Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 2. Crawfish

 Crawfish is also a good bait for attracting and catching bass.
-Like, many fish, like crawfish and are lured by anglers using crawfish.
+Like, many fish, like crawfish are lured by anglers using crawfish.

 3. Salamanders